FINANCIAL AID POLICY

 - Only South African students and students from SADC countries may apply for financial aid.

-- The specified registration fee must be paid at registration to activate the approved funding.
+- The initial specified payment as indicated in the fee structure must be paid at registration to activate the approved funding.

 - Returning students have to ensure that their student account is up to date before they can be considered for financial aid for the next academic year.